dommiller88/bgc-combiner/README.md

 User should input the **absolute** path to a directory that holds all of the ProCare files for the intended operation.

 ### Options
+#### Before-Care Only (--am)
+Option used for attendance command.
+By default, before-care only members are not included in ADA.
+This flag can be used to get ADA specifically for before-care.
-#### Output Path (--o)
+#### Output Unsorted Members (--blacklist)
-The repository for combined output files.
-Do not specify a file name at this time.
+Option for use in the cumulative command.
+List of unsorted members will be output to console and to a file in the specified output directory.
 #### Concatenate (--c)
 Concatenate is an option used to append ADA data to an existing document along with datestamps of when that info was generated.
 Its argument is the path to the file that should be concatenated.
 #### Filtered (--filtered)
 Filtered is an option to use a site data file created with command Info as a filter on procare data.
 It will populate the "is_active" field with true or false values based on if the students in the attendance file exist in the given site data file.
-#### Output Unsorted Members (--blacklist)
+#### Output Path (--o)
-Option for use in the cumulative command.
-List of unsorted members will be output to console and to a file in the specified output directory.
+The repository for combined output files.
+Do not specify a file name at this time.

 ## Note to Developers
 Some portions of these programs may need to be amended as file types shift.
 The most notable change will be to the cumulative.py file.
 The start and end dates of terms are hard-coded in such as in: